maarten-pennings/howto/c64drive/readme.md

 - secondary address 1 is dedicated for SAVE; the file type is implicitly PRG and the mode is implicitly WRITE.
 - secondary address 15 is not for managing files, rather it allows to give _commands_ to the device.

-Device commands are the way the disk operating system is used.
+Device commands (secondary address 15) are the way the disk operating system is used.
 As an example, see the following "new" command, which formats a disk.
 It assigns name `DISKNAME` (disk names have a maximum length of 16 characters) and identifier `ID` (disk identifiers are exactly 2 characters) to the disk.

+Advise: use secondary addresses 2..14 for "normal" file open (sequential, read or write).

 ```
 OPEN 1, 8, 15, "N0:DISKNAME,ID" : CLOSE 1